oceenachi/git-searcher/README.md

 Clone down this repository.
 You will need `node` and `yarn` installed globally on your machine.

+Visit [github]( https://github.com/) to create an oAuth token and to your env file.
+At the end your .env file should look like the .env.example file

 Installation (run command in terminal):

 `yarn`